 The "North Open Cave" (see below) is the most accessible and the Jungle Cave is rarely visited.

-This dive requires cave diving skills and definitely requires a safety line.
+WARNING: This dive requires cave diving skills and definitely requires a safety line and redundant air..
 Divers maneuver through dark tunnels of sand, silt, rocks and stalagtites and stalagmites.

 The saltwater mixes with fresh, causing a brackish area devoid of fish.
 Once through that, the freshwater is crystal clear.
 Shortly after you reach fresh water you ascend into a pool which has an entrance to the jungle.
 This entrance is short, but steep and slippery.
 Once you get to the top you can see out to the ocean.